 Here are our top 5 suggestions on how to bring summer to the bedroom.

-1) Bright sunny colours - brighten up your bedroom by adding some colour!
+Brighten up your bedroom by adding some colour!
 Don’t worry, no need to repaint or re-upholster!
 Stick to accessories and bed linen.
 Nothing says summer sun like the colour yellow - we love the Anno ‘Exclusive to Snooze’ quilt cover set by Linen House.
-Or if you love your coastal colours; such as blues and soft blues, try complementing them with a pop of bright citrus such as an orange cushion.
+Or if you love your coastal colours; such as blues and soft blues, try complementing them with a pop of bright citrus such as an orange cushion or brighter bed frames.

 Plants are a fantastic way to bring life to an indoors space.
 Aside from literally cleaning the air we breathe indoors, they also invoke a sense of calm and well being.
 Green leafy plants, small or large are wonderful for the bedroom because they’re soft and dreamy as opposed to structured & jagged.
 Flowers, herbs, and terrariums are other ways to add some greenery or colour.
 It’s a personal choice but some people prefer small and subtle flowers next to the bed instead of a huge bouquet such as a bunch of violets or lilac - it’s less overwhelming.